 If you are scheduling an appointment without a caregiver, click to learn how to book and prepare for your appointment.

-Individuals accompanying a 75+ resident to their vaccination appointment at 1 of 4 mass vaccination locations can make an appointment to also be vaccinated at the same location on the same day.
+Individuals accompanying a 75+ resident to their vaccination appointment can make an appointment to also be vaccinated at the same location on the same day.

 - Only one caregiver is permitted to schedule an appointment with each 75+ resident.